 - CoSchedule’s Headline Analyzer to create headline variations more likely to perform well and get clicks.

 - Zapier to automatically share new content on social media, in Slack, or via email as soon as it’s published.

-- Mailerlite or ConvertKit automations to point new subscribers toward reading that piece of content, even if they sign-up three months post-publication.
+- ConvertKit automations to point new subscribers toward reading that piece of content, even if they sign-up three months post-publication.

 Not only will automating these tasks save time, but there’s no chance of you (or someone on your team) forgetting to do it.

 Say goodbye to the thousands of reminders you set to promote your blog post.

 …And hello to a 20-minute time investment that’ll constantly send links to your readers, without a single reminder.

 Although you’re now fully in-the-know about upcoming AI takeover, don’t dive feet first and give robots the permission to control your entire content marketing strategy.

 Granted, machine learning software is extremely smart — but it still won’t outsmart good ol’ common sense (from a real-life human).